 Each year, CAPS offers a variety of training opportunities for early career mental health professionals.
-In 2020-2021, CAPS will be accepting applications for both a postdoctoral psychology fellow and a psychology extern.
+In 2024-2025, CAPS will be accepting applications for two psychology externs.

-For 2018-2019, Counseling and Psychological Services (CAPS) is seeking one extern to join our clinical staff.
+For 2024-2025, Counseling and Psychological Services (CAPS) is seeking two externs to join our clinical staff.
 This is an exciting training opportunity for someone passionate about working with college-age students, and eager to learn about university mental health.
 Because CAPS is a small team, trainees at Stevens have the opportunity to make a big impact with their work.

 About Stevens Institute of Technology